-2) The batteries are replaceable very quickly, I mean you can carry 2 AA batteries and change it easily.
-If you don’t have one, you can buy it from the market in an emergency, if charging facility is not available near you.
+The batteries are replaceable very quickly, I mean you can carry 2 AA batteries and change them easily.
+If you don’t have one, you can buy it from the market in an emergency, if the charging facility is not available near you.
 But I always carry an extra pair of batteries with a charger.
-I keep it for overnight charging, so that next day morning I am good to go with a backup pair.
+I keep it for overnight charging so that the next day morning I am good to go with a backup pair.

 I am doing this since 2004.
 Once a flight attendant asked me what is this, I gave it to her and said ma’am it’s a GPS, she returned it to me.
 Immediately then I saw her walking to the front of the aircraft, reaching out to that in-flight communication phone and talking to someone, maybe she was asking the pilot about GPS, which she might not have heard of until now.
 Sorry, I can’t name the airline, but the year was 2005.

 I remember when I had travelled to Brunei, my hostel was actually on an island, and it was a tent accommodation.
 Wherein I had to take a boat, the moment I landed on the island, not a single sign of any human, and no shops.
 This GPS helped me to reach my accommodation after walking for a good 400 meters.
 Every time I booked my hostel/hotel, I save the coordinates in my GPS that is the exact longitude and latitude; this way I do not have to ask for the direction to my hostel.